-After you have formed your planning team and gathered some critical information about the organization, your targeted clients and community you are now ready to come together to reach consensus about the future.
-The following five recommendations will help your team reach consensus:
+After you have formed your planning team and gathered some critical information about the organization, your targeted clients, and your community you are now ready to come together to reach a consensus about the future.
+The following five recommendations will help your team reach a consensus:

 - Issue Homework – Prepare a packet of information that summarizes all of the data and information that has been collected.
 Most likely there will be some important information that would be helpful for the group to read in advance of coming together.
 We like to package that information into a “pre-read” report or slide deck presentation (see more here).

 - Host Planning Sessions – Set aside time for the planning team to come back together once all of the information has been gathered.
 Depending on your planning team’s availability, this may need to be broken out into a couple of sessions.

 - Facilitate Group Discussion – If your budget allows, it is very helpful to have a consultant (ahem, TCG!) facilitate your planning discussions.
 This way all members of your team are able to engage in the discussion.
 They are also equipped with adult learning strategies and can design a highly engaging and interactive process for your team.

 4. Focus on the “What” First – We often see many planning team members who want to jump into the strategies and problem-solve the needs/ gaps identified.
 The first step in consensus building is to reach an agreement on the “What” you want to accomplish.
 We call this setting your big goals and top areas of focus.
 We also try to limit our clients to 3-5 big goals/ focus areas.
 Once you have this set, then you can get into the “How” you will accomplish your goals through strategies.